 Yewande Omotoso was born in Barbados.
 She grew up in Nigeria and moved to South Africa in 1992.
 Yewande trained as an architect.
 After completing a Masters degree in Creative Writing, her debut novel Bom Boy was published in 2011 by Modjaji Books.
 It won the 2012 South African Literary Award for First-Time Published Author, was shortlisted for the 2012 Sunday Times Fiction Prize in South Africa as well as the M-Net Literary Awards 2012.
 Yewande was shortlisted for the 2013 Etisalat Prize for Literature and a winner of the Africa Centre’s Artists in Residency Programme in 2014.
-Her second novel The Woman Next Door was shortlisted for the Sunday Times Barry Ronge Fiction Prize and was longlisted for the 2017 Baileys Women’s Prize for Fiction.
+Her second novel The Woman Next Door is shortlisted for the 2017 University of Johannesburg Prize for South African Literature, was shortlisted for the Sunday Times Barry Ronge Fiction Prize and longlisted for the 2017 Baileys Women’s Prize for Fiction.
 It was published by Chatto & Windus in 2016, and by Picador in the US, Ullstein in Germany and De Geus in Holland in 2017.
 French, Italian and Korean editions are forthcoming.
 Yewande lives in Johannesburg.

 Minoli Salgado was born in Kuala Lumpur and schooled in Malaysia, Sri Lanka and England.
 She teaches postcolonial literature at the University of Sussex.
 She is the author of Writing Sri Lanka: Literature, Resistance and the Politics of Place.
 Her short fiction and poetry have been published internationally in journals such as Wasafiri, Short Story and Asia Literary Review and anthologised in the UK and US.
 Her first novel, A Little Dust on the Eyes, published in 2014, won the 2012 inaugural SI Leeds Literary Prize and is longlisted for the 2016 DSC Prize for South Asian Literature.
 Her collection of short stories, Broken Jaw, was also longlisted for the SI Leeds Literary Prize.
 She lives in Lewes, East Sussex.
 For more information, please visit www.minolisalgado.com